TimmyLe9/portfolio/README.md

   - Develop, train, and fine-tune machine learning and deep learning models using frameworks such as TensorFlow and PyTorch.

 **ICCP SCADA Engineer | American Electric Power (AEP) – New Albany, OH | Contractor | _May 2024 - Present_**
   - Implement and manage ICCP protocols to facilitate reliable data exchange and communication between control centers.
-Ensure adherence to industry standards for interoperability and data integrity.
   - Analyze real-time and historical data to provide actionable insights and generate comprehensive reports.
-Utilize data to optimize system operations and support decision-making processes.

 **VBA Developer - Paris Banh Mi Columbus LLC - REMOTE | _February 2024 - April 2024_**
   - Designed a Microsoft Excel spreadsheet to track inventory and create invoices for multiple stores coherently.